Hands-On Workshop

 • id: “fig-2” label: “Figure 2” src: figures/evans-sons.jpg caption: “Walker Evans.
 Sons of the American Legion, Bethlehem, Pennsylvania, 1935.” credit: “The J. Paul Getty Museum, Los Angeles”

 The src is the path for where the image is stored in the Quire project.
 In this case, the image evans-sons.jpg lives in a folder called figures.
-This folder is inside the images folder.
-You can use subfolders to help organize your images; just be sure to include the folder name in the src path.
+This is a subfolder inside the images folder.
+You can use subfolders to help organize your images; just be sure to include both the folder and subfolder name in the src path.

 Try it Yourself